elsheraey/auth0-ulp-bash-cli/README.md

 Simply run the script with `bash ./ulp.sh`.

 ## Configuration
 The script supports reading the Auth0 Management API token and endpoint URLs from a config file.
-Please review `ulp.config` for more information.
+Please refer to `ulp.config` for more information.